A brief description of the difference between state laws and federal laws.

 Please see below for state-specific laws that might be useful for victims and survivors of domestic violence.
 This information is written in a Q & A format and is meant to provide you with easy-to-understand information.
 You can also reach us at our Email Hotline if you have more specific questions.

-Information about protection from abuse orders and protection from stalking or sexual assault orders in Kansas.
+Information about protection from abuse orders and protection from stalking, sexual assault, or human trafficking orders in Kansas.

 Information about custody, residency, and parenting time in Kansas.